pingcap/docs/sql-statements/sql-statement-load-data.md

 - Support importing compressed `DELIMITED DATA` and `SQL FILE` data files.
 - Support specifying the concurrency of the data import in logical import mode.
 - Support specifying the encoding format of data files through `CharsetOpt`.
 - `LOAD DATA` integrates TiDB Lightning's physical import mode.
-This mode skips the SQL interface, and directly inserts data as key-value pairs into the TiKV nodes, which is an efficient and fast import mode.
+This mode skips the SQL interface, and directly inserts data as key-value pairs into the TiKV nodes, which is a more efficient and faster import mode compared to the logical import mode.

 > **Warning:**
 >